ruiboy/osheet/README.md

 # Oh Sheet!

-Given a `in/in.csv` file of weekly care-booking data, produces excel spreadsheets for printing for:
+Given a `in/in.csv` file of weekly OSH booking data, produces excel spreadsheets for printing:
-* `out/am-booking.xlsx` - staff's record of children per am session
+* `out/am-booking.xlsx` - for staff to record of children per am session
 * `out/pm-booking.xlsx` - same for pm
-* `out/am-signin.xlsx` - sign-in/out by carers per am session
+* `out/am-signin.xlsx` - for sign-in/out by carers per am session
 * `out/pm-signin.xlsx` - same for pm

 ## Config:
+* `conf/term.csv` - the starting monday for each term
 * `conf/allergy.csv` - configure some allergy flags against kids (beyond what is in the CSV)
 * `conf/skip.csv` - don't add some kids to output

-Note: kids names in this file are 'flipped' from the input file. eg if input file has "Elmer J Fudd", this has "Fudd, Elmer J"
+Note: kids names in these files are 'flipped' from the input file. eg if input file has "Elmer J Fudd", this has "Fudd, Elmer J"

 ## Running:
 `./bin/osheet.py --help` will show args and defaults

-All input file locations are configurable.
+By default will generate 4 sheets for the upcoming Monday, using above default file locations, and will call this "Term X, Week Y" as per `conf/term.csv`

 See `samples` for examples of all files.